 Unisex Shoes

 Be selective about the style you choose and pay attention to when they start to look worn and dirty.
-Toms (or their look-alikes) are comfy to wear all day in workshops and they are light and easy to pack multiple pairs to match different outfits.
-Check out this website for the dancer’s sueded version: www.swaydshoes.com
+They're comfy to wear all day in workshops and they many are light and easy to pack multiple pairs to match different outfits.

-The main reason most judges don’t prefer such casual shoes for both genders is because the flat sole makes it impossible to point your toes properly, so unless you have amazing ankle articulation, it encourages you to walk flat-footed or even worse, hyperflex the ankle in order to reach the heel to the ground while walking forward.
-As a judge, I keep an open mind – I honestly give Toms-wearing competitors a chance to prove me wrong, but 90% of the time their feet look so bad compared to the rest of their dancing, it ruins the whole picture.
+Downside: The flat, rigid sole of this type of shoe makes it impossible to point your toes properly, so unless you have amazing ankle articulation, it encourages you to walk flat-footed or even worse, hyperflex the ankle in order to reach the heel to the ground while walking forward.
+When judging, I keep an open mind, but my advice is to make sure you don't neglect good footwork for the sake of fashion and comfort.

 That said, I wear white low-top sneakers a lot these days, mostly because I feel I can access more of my Hip Hop movements more easily.
 But I am able to articulate my feet very well, so my decision to wear them depends only on my mood and the context.